assyrianic/Tagha/README.md

 - The problem with Ch is that, though it's embeddable and updated, it's proprietary and it's unknown how it interprets code; as the usual problem with proprietary code, you don't know what code it could contain and there's no telling what security issues that code could have.
 - **[1]** - Tiny C Compiler, it can compile and run scripts for testing but it cannot be embedded.
 The scripting action is more or less a **great** way to test your program! libtcc only acts as a JIT IIRC.

-The goal for this VM is to...
+The goal for TaghaVM is to...
 + 1. be a new and modernly optimized piece of software for C-as-a-scripting-language.
 + 2. have the clear execution speed advantage bytecode interpreters have over traditional interpreters.
 + 3. be open-source and open for anyone who wants to improve this 1st portion of what would become a scripting engine.